-This court is a superior court of record and a court of law and equity.
-It sits in all capital cities on a continuous basis and elsewhere in Australia from time to time.
 The Federal Court has jurisdiction to hear and determine any civil matter arising under laws made by the Federal Parliament, as well as any matter arising under the Constitution or involving its interpretation.
 The Federal Court also has original jurisdiction in respect of specific subject matter conferred by 240 statutes of the Federal Parliament.
+It sits in all capital cities on a continuous basis and elsewhere in Australia from time to time.